whoeevee/EeveeSpotify/README.md

 - Very High audio quality
 - Native playlist downloading (you can download podcast episodes though)
-- Jam (hosting a Spotify Jam requires Premium, joining by link currently works only with Jailbreak/TrollStore)
+- Jam (hosting a Spotify Jam and joining it remotely requires Premium; only joining in-person works)

 In theory, implementing downloading/offline mode locally *should* be possible, but it will **not** be included in this tweak.